Getting back into a fitness routine

 The holiday season is a time for celebration and relaxation but it can also throw our fitness goals out of whack.
 For many of us, it can be challenging trying to get back into a fitness regime after a long break.
 For others, it could be a lack of fitness motivation.
-ACH Group exercise physiologist Jack Carter has some easy tips on how to get back into your fitness routine after the holidays.
+Explore the different ways of how to get back into your fitness routine after the holidays.

 The early bird catches the worm